But that’s not what he finds when he looks outside.

 “Yes.
 Has something happened to Adam?
 Is he alright?”

 “Yes, he’s alright and is at school.
-However, it appears he was abandoned.
+However, it appears that he was abandoned.
 He was found in the rain on Thursday after school, soaking wet.
 As a result, he’s a temporary ward of Child Protective Services.
 I need to find out what your intentions are for Adam Rios.”

 “What?!” she shouted into the phone.
 “Adam is my son.
 He was supposed to go to a friend’s house and stay there until I get home.”